superstackhq/docs.controllable.in/docs/getting-started/setting-up-controllable-server.md

 Controllable Server is available as a [Docker Image](https://hub.docker.com/r/superstackhq/controllable) for use.
 Follow the below steps to quickly spin up a Controllable Server Container.

-- Ensure Docker is set and running on your host machine.
+- Ensure Docker is setup and running on your host machine.
 Please refer to [Docker installation instructions](https://docs.docker.com/get-docker/) in case you need to setup Docker.

 - Run the following command from your terminal in order to spin up a Controllable Server container.
 Remember to replace the environment variables with the correct values.
 Refer to [Creating A New Instance](https://docs.controllable.in/docs/getting-started/creating-a-new-instance.html) if you don't have a License Key and Instance ID yet.